H0R5E/data-only-greater/software/MIKE-retrieve-coastline-data.md

 ---
 layout: simple
 title:  Wave Resource Estimation Using DHI MIKE - Retrieving Coastline Data
+description: Guide for retrieving coastline data for DHI MIKE21
+tags: [MIKE21, coastlines, data manipulation, research]
 ---

 <p class="message">
-This page is a guide for retrieving data and preparing it for use for the purposes discussed on the [Wave Resource Estimation Using DHI MIKE - Preparing a Coastline](../MIKE-data-preparation) page.
+This page is a guide for retrieving data and preparing it for use for the purposes discussed on the
+<a href="../MIKE-data-preparation">Wave Resource Estimation Using DHI MIKE - Preparing a Coastline</a>
+page.
 </p>